bbe2/portfolio/README.md

-> to change portfolio page, please select branch dropbox on left in the 4th submenu from top; this page is technical_curriculum
+> to change portfolio page, please select branch dropbox on left in the 4th submenu from top
+> this page is technical_curriculum and Grow with Google poistion evidence
 >> brian hogan
 >>> technical curriculum development and Grow with Google evidence
 >>>> full google test script and notebook above as items a and b